 - Follow your usual routine – it helps you feel you’re in control of your day.
 Get up at the same time as normal, follow your usual morning routines, take a lunch break and spend that time away from your laptop doing something personal.
 Remember to go to bed at your usual time

 - ‘Commute’ to work – take a walk or do some exercise in the morning before you settle down to work.
 That way you will feel as though you are approaching the workplace more energised

 - Follow the 45 / 10 / 2 rest rule – get up from where you’re working and move around every 45 minutes, walk for at least ten minutes a day and do at least two minutes of rigorous exercise a day.
 Remember: the less ideal your workstation set up, the more you need to get up and stretch

 - Use break nudges – set alarms, wear a nagging device (Fitbit, for example) or even use an egg timer.

-If your partner isn’t coping well with being confined at home and is taking it out on you, please call our customer service centre on 0300 456 9996 for help.
-We also have information on where else you can get support – but remember always to dial 999 or 112 in an emergency.
+If your partner isn’t coping well with being confined at home and is taking it out on you, please call our customer service centre on 0300 456 9996 for help – but remember always to dial 999 or 112 in an emergency.